 Who is Michele Washington?

 Michele Y. Washington is a New York City-based designer she has a user-centered mindset and a passion for design research.
 She applies Design Thinking and User-Centered Interaction Design solutions to address complex issues, which deliver meaningful solutions and solve problems that are culturally relevant.
 Some of her recent projects include mobile publishing platforms and web-based integration, Content Strategy and curating popups.
-She has worked with, A Long Walk Home/Picturing Black Girlhood, Museum of Impact on Activist Love Letters, the Chronicle of Higher Education, Cox Matthews and Associates, WELEET, the Romare Bearden Foundation, West Harlem Group Assistance, Inc., desigNYC and the Museum of Science and Industry.
+She has worked with, Coforma, A Long Walk Home, City as Living Lab, Leadership Summit, Killen’s Journal/Medgar Evers College, the Chronicle of Higher Education, Cox Matthews and Associates, Romare Bearden Foundation, West Harlem Group Assistance, Inc., desigNYC and the Museum of Science and Industry.

 Michele’s writing and visual essays has appeared in AIGA Design Journey website, American Passin It Down Cookbook, Print Magazine, IRAAA Webzine and the Design Crit Chapbook.
 She is the editor of culturalboundaries.com a design and pop culture blog.